USNavalResearchLaboratory/turboWAVE/docs/install-manual.rst

 #.
 Copy :samp:`{turboWAVE}/tools/DataViewer.ipynb` to :samp:`~/bin`
 #.
 Create a directory :samp:`~/.jupyter/custom/` and copy :samp:`{turboWAVE}/tools/config-files/custom.css` to the new directory.

-Input File Syntax Highlights
+Input File Language Support
 ----------------------------

-You can add syntax highlights for ``Atom``, ``micro``, ``nano``, and ``vim`` editors.
-Syntax highlights assign different colors to different input file elements, such as comments, macros, keywords, etc..
-This often makes the file easier to read and helps identify errors.
+You can add language support for turboWAVE input files in various editors.

 #.
-To enable turboWAVE input file syntax highlights with the :samp:`Atom` editor, go to the package installation screen and search for the :samp:`language-turbowave` package.
-Press the button to install the package.
+For ``VS Code`` and ``Atom``, language support can be installed using the editor's own GUI, search for ``turbowave``.

 #.
 To enable turboWAVE input file syntax highlights with the :samp:`micro` editor